DanielRuf/filter-webpack-plugin/README.md

 Yes, but most of them are not as small as this one.

 ### How can I use a dynamic files array?
-You can use `globby` or any glob solution for this.
+You can use `globby` or any other glob solution for this.